Ideating a way to create meaningful hospital visits through cohesive digital experiences over large distances.

 User Experience Designer

-The IDEO CoLab is the company’s R&D branch, focusing on creating products and ideas that synthesize the world’s emerging technologies.
-In winter of 2018, this meant taking a closer look at the applications of circular economies, collaborative cities, dynamic workforces, and open financial systems.
+The IDEO CoLab is the R&D branch of the design agency IDEO, focusing on creating products and ideas that synthesize the world’s emerging technologies.
+In the Winter of 2018, this meant taking a closer look at the applications of circular economies, collaborative cities, dynamic workforces, and open financial systems.

-For the makeathon, us participants were split into groups of 4 to 5 to collaborate on a specific application of these technologies.
-My group consisted of an occupational therapist from Chicago, a graduate student from Emerson studying Civic Media, a computer science student from Columbia, and an all-rounder engineer who could work with anything from virtual reality to network communications.
+Participants were split into groups of 4 to 5 to collaborate on specific problem spaces that could possibly be solved using these technologies.
+My group consisted of an occupational therapist from Chicago, an adjunct faculty member at Emerson College, a computer science student from Columbia University, and a freelance engineer who could work with anything from virtual reality to network communications.

-Our design brief was to create a cohesive design experience for users over long distances.
+The problem space we were handed was to create a cohesive design experience for users over long distances.
 This problem was open-ended, yet just specific enough for us to come up with a few different applications.
-From fixing online meetings to helping long-distance relationships, our strengths were evidently more concentrated in the area of healthcare.
+From enhancing online meetings to making long-distance relationships easier, there was plenty of opportunity.
+However, our group’s strengths were evidently more concentrated in the area of healthcare.
 We chose to use our group’s experience to solve the problem of visiting hospital patients from across the world.

-But scoping out the ideas that accomplished that would truly accomplish the goal of creating a meaningful digital hospital visit was exhausting.
-How does one create meaning in virtual space?
-What about the feeling that a patient experiences when a loved one bring a gift or keepsake?
+However, scoping out the ideas that would truly accomplish the goal of creating a meaningful hospital visit was exhausting.
+What makes a visit meaningful?
+How does one recreate meaning in virtual space?
+What about the feeling that a patient experiences when receiving a hug or a gift?
 It was almost a spiritual feeling that we strived to recreate.
 Even our crude illustrations struggled to explain the immaterial feeling we needed to replicate in a digital medium.

-Our resident virtual reality master used Unity to make a video example of how a virtual avatar could "hug" the user while the memory-wired bed or blanket could squeeze physically.
+Our resident virtual reality master used Unity to mock up an 'avatar' that could wrap its arms around the user in virtual space while the memory-wired bed or blanket could squeeze physically, simulating the feeling of a hug.
 We painted a user’s journey through this process of opening and receiving a message, recording messages that would be played back, and motions of the virtual avatar.

-While we didn’t get as much time as would have liked to do further research and iterations on the project, we did think about how we could better replicate the idea of meaningfulness in a digital environment.
-For example, we would have liked to implement a feature that would allow users to take pictures of objects that were meaningful to the patient and recreate those in a virtual environment.
+While we didn’t get as much time to do further research and iterations on the project as we would have liked, we thought about how we could better replicate the idea of meaningfulness in a digital environment.
+How can we make users quite literally feel like they’re all the bedside of their loved ones?
+One feature we ideated would allow users to take pictures of objects that were meaningful to the patient and recreate those in a virtual environment; a virtual doll that looks the same as the one sitting on a child’s nightstand can go a long way to making their hospital visit much less dreary.

-The time we spent in Cambridge was amazing and I personally learned a lot about IDEO’s design process and the many walks of life that bring people into this field.
+The time we spent in Cambridge was amazing and I learned a lot about IDEO’s design process.
+At the end of the day, our group was commended on our work outside of only the digital realm and attempting to solve a problem that was emotionally viable.
 Thank you to IDEO, the CoLab team, and all the other great participants for making this event as memorable and exciting as it was!